Abundance for threefolds in positive characteristic when $\nu=2$: Introduction

 Case \uppercase\expandafter{\romannumeral1}: $T_{V}$ is strongly $(\rho^{\ast}L,\rho^{\ast}L)$-semistable (see Definition \ref{stabilitydefinition}).

 Case \uppercase\expandafter{\romannumeral2}: $T_{V}$ is not strongly $(\rho^{\ast}L,\rho^{\ast}L)$-semistable.

-In Case \uppercase\expandafter{\romannumeral2}, we use Langer's results on bending and breaking by $1$-foliations (see Theorem \ref{bendbreakfoliation}) to prove that the nef dimension $n(K_{X}+B)\leq 2$.
+In Case \uppercase\expandafter{\romannumeral2}, we use Langer's results on bend and break by $1$-foliations (see Theorem \ref{bendbreakfoliation}) to prove that the nef dimension $n(K_{X}+B)\leq 2$.
 Then the assertion follows from Theorem \ref{known}.
 Case \uppercase\expandafter{\romannumeral1} is much more difficult since we don't have a good intersection theory for singular varieties in positive characteristic.
-In stead of the intersection theory for $\Q$-sheaves used in characteristic $0$, we use the intersection theory developed by Langer in \cite{langer2022intersection}.
-In this case, $\Omega_{X}^{[1]}:=(\Omega_{X})^{\ast\ast}$ is also strongly $(\rho^{\ast}L,\rho^{\ast}L)$-semistable since $\rho$ is a birational morphism.
+Instead of the intersection theory for $\Q$-sheaves used in characteristic $0$, we use the intersection theory developed by Langer in \cite{langer2025intersection}.
+In this case, $\Omega_{X}^{[1]}:=(\Omega_{X})^{\ast\ast}$ is also strongly $(L,L)$-semistable since $\rho$ is a birational morphism.
 Then we can apply Langer's Bogomolov inequality for reflexive sheaves (see Theorem \ref{Bogomolovineq}) to prove that

-where the second Chern class is defined in Section $5$.
+where the second Chern class is defined in Section $4$.
 Then the most important step of the proof is to show the following key inequality

-To do this, we prove some Bertini type results in characteristic $>3$ (see Subsection 3.2) and reduce the proof of the key inequality to a problem on surfaces (see Proposition \ref{keyinequality}).
-Then we need to compute local relative Chern classes (see Section 5 for definition) of desingularizations of some cyclic quotient surfaces singularities.
-We explain how to compute these classes in Subsection 5.4.
-Therefore, we can prove the key inequality and modify the proof of \cite[Theorem 14.4.1]{kollar1992flips} to prove that $\kappa(K_{X}+B)> 0$, and hence the assertion follows from Theorem \ref{known}. $ \square$\\
+To do this, we prove some Bertini type results in characteristic $p>3$ (see Section 3) and reduce the proof of the key inequality to a problem on surfaces (see Proposition \ref{keyinequality}).
+Then we need to compute relative Chern classes (see Section 4 for definition) of desingularizations of some cyclic quotient surfaces singularities.
+We explain how to compute these classes in Subsection \ref{subsection 5.4}.
+Therefore, we can prove the key inequality and modify the proof of \cite[Theorem 14.4.1]{kollar1992flips} to prove that $\kappa(K_{X}+B)> 0$, and hence the assertion follows from Theorem \ref{known}. \\

 \bf{Notation and conventions.}